blobaa/did-document-ts/README.md

 A library for DID Document creation.

-The purpose of this library is to assist in the creation of DID documents that comply with the decentralized identifier [specification](https://www.w3.org/TR/2020/WD-did-core-20200723/).
+The purpose of this library is to assist in the creation process of DID documents that comply with the decentralized identifier [specification](https://www.w3.org/TR/2020/WD-did-core-20200723/).

 ## Table of Contents